7 Best Gold Trading Platforms in Australia (2026): Top ASIC-Regulated Brokers Compared

 Trade gold (XAUUSD) profitably in 2026

 Gold trading in Australia has never been more accessible or exciting.
-With ASIC-regulated spot gold trading apps now offering razor-thin spreads, instant AUD funding, and mobile apps that rival banking apps, you can trade XAUUSD profitably.
+With ASIC-regulated spot gold trading platforms now offering razor-thin spreads, instant AUD funding, and mobile apps that rival banking apps, you can trade XAUUSD profitably.

 * The content presented above, whether from a third party or not, is considered as general advice only.
 This article should not be construed as containing investment advice, investment recommendations, an offer of or solicitation for any transactions in financial instruments.